saurabh-dhawan/kiwigpt/content/posts/20260619-microsoft-build.md

 ---

 *Written by a Kiwi, generating, publishing and tinkering with AI.
 On 18 June 2026 I attended Microsoft Build //localhost:Wellington, and this is what I brought back.
-Follow-up post on Foundry Local incoming — once I've actually run it.
+Follow-up post on Foundry Local incoming - once I've actually run it.
 Views are genuinely my own, half-formed, and subject to revision.
-That's kind of the point.*
+That's kind of the point :)*